betadots/hdm/README.md

 10. run hdm:

 ```
+    # Where can HDM find the Puppet environemnts directory?
     export HDM__CONFIG_DIR="/etc/puppetlabs/code"

+    # At the moment having PuppetDB is a hard requirement.
+HDM gets list of Puppet environments and nodes from PuppetDB
     export HDM__PUPPET_DB__ENABLED=true
     # If you are using a self signed certificate, you need to set:
     export HDM__PUPPET_DB__SELF_SIGNED_CERT=true
     export HDM__PUPPET_DB__SERVER="https://localhost:8081"
+    # In Puppet Enterprise one can use a token to access PuppetDB.
+In Puppet Open SOurce you need to configre a SSL certificate and add it to PuppetDB whitelisted clients
     export HDM__PUPPET_DB__TOKEN=$(cat ~/.puppetlabs/token)

+    # HDM can now run in read-only mode:
+    export HDM__READ_ONLY=true

     export WEBPACKER_DEV_SERVER_HOST=0.0.0.0
     export RAILS_ENV=development